 The reason is simple: discrimination and inequality.

-It doesn't have to be this way.
-That's why we put women's rights at the core of everything we do because in order to beat poverty, we need to fight inequality.
+But it doesn't have to be this way.
+That's why women's rights are at the core of everything we do — because to beat poverty, we need to fight inequality.

-The way we see it, poverty is solvable -- a problem rooted in inequality.
+Poverty is a problem rooted in inequality.
 If we fight inequality, we will beat poverty.

-After the war, Oxfam (a name derived from its postal code abbreviation) continued its work, sending materials and financial aid to groups aiding poor people throughout Europe.
+After the war, Oxfam continued its work, sending materials and financial aid to groups aiding poor people throughout Europe.
 As the situation in Europe improved, Oxfam's attention shifted to the needs of people in developing countries.

 Oxfam Canada was founded in 1963 and independently incorporated in 1966.
-The first Board of Directors included 21 distinguished Canadians.
-Oxfam Canada began to provide educational materials to schools and undertake advocacy work in public policy development and in 1995, it became an affiliate of the newly formed Oxfam Confederation.
+Oxfam Canada began to provide educational materials to schools and undertake advocacy work in public policy development.
+In 1995, it became an affiliate of the newly formed Oxfam Confederation.